omartinez182/recommenders/README.md

 # Benchmarking of Sequence & Session-Based Recommenders

 This repository was forked from the [Microsoft Recommenders](https://github.com/microsoft/recommenders) repo.
-Our goal was to provide a script to run experiments and provide some benchmarks for different recommendation algorithms, mainly we are interested in benchmarking the [SLi-Rec](https://www.microsoft.com/en-us/research/uploads/prod/2019/07/IJCAI19-ready_v1.pdf), [GRU4Rec](https://arxiv.org/pdf/1511.06939.pdf), and the [SUM](https://arxiv.org/pdf/2102.09211.pdf) recommenders.
+Our goal was to provide a script to run experiments and provide some benchmarks for different recommendation algorithms, mainly we were interested in benchmarking the [SLi-Rec](https://www.microsoft.com/en-us/research/uploads/prod/2019/07/IJCAI19-ready_v1.pdf), [GRU4Rec](https://arxiv.org/pdf/1511.06939.pdf), and the [SUM](https://arxiv.org/pdf/2102.09211.pdf) recommenders.

 ## Getting Started